Sorry, Iggy Azalea, But We're Not Ready For Your Comeback

 Iggy Azalea had a bad 2015.
-She feuded with Azealia Banks, canceled her tour, earned scrutiny from members of the hip-hop community (and most people in general) for her appropriation and disrespect of Black culture — and then Anonymous threatened to leak nudes if she didn’t apologize for it.
+She feuded with Azealia Banks, cancelled her tour, earned scrutiny from members of the hip-hop community (and most people in general) for her appropriation and disrespect of Black culture — and then Anonymous threatened to leak nudes if she didn’t apologise for it.

 So, the 25-year-old used her recent cover feature in Elle Canada to address these controversies head-on — including her exchange with Q-Tip back in December, when he took to Twitter to very reasonably explain hip-hop and its history.